Two Poster Presentations at AAFS 2020

 Poster K36: Comparison of Manual Protein Precipitation to Automated Protein Precipitation Using DPX Low Porosity Tips in Blood, Urine, and Tissues

-Authors: Danielle C. Mata, MS – OC Crime Lab
+Authors: Danielle C. Mata, MS – Orange County Crime Lab